TheArjunAgarwal/sem3-notes/agth.typ

 Consider 2 agents with valuations over $A, B, C, D, E$ as $5,4,3,2,1$.
 By round robin, $1$ ends up with $A,C,E$ and $2$ with $B,D$.
 Setting valuations of ${A,C}, {C,E}$ and ${A,E}$ to be higher than ${B,D}$ is easy.

-Someone may sugest choosing the best thing to add.
+Someone may suggest choosing the best thing to add.
 Constructing a counterexample for that using the same idea is not hard.

 So what do we do now?